nxt-insurance/nxt_state_machine/README.md

 You can raise an error, have everything rolled back and then have your error handler take over.
 **NOTE:** Unless you reload your model all assignments you did, previous to the error, should still be available in your error handler.
 You can also defuse errors.
 This means they will not cause a rollback of the transaction during the transition and you can actually persist changes to your model before the defused error is raised and handled.
+You can also switch off locking (and transactions) for events by passing the `lock_transitions: false` option when defining an event.
+This can also by set globally for a state_machine by passing the `lock_transitions: false` option when setting up the state machine.

 ```ruby
 state_machine do